How TPUs Work

 An enterprise team is testing a next-generation AI chip featuring massive matrix processing lanes.
 They are serving an LLM layer on a single chip, and the weights are being streamed dynamically over a high-end PCIe Gen 6 x16 motherboard bus link.

-- Which comes out to: where because of the asymptotic reduction, we can jump straight to the HCI calculation and find we need at least 18,750 tokens within each batch to remain compute-bound.
+Which comes out to: .
+Because of the asymptotic reduction, we can jump straight to the HCI calculation and find we need at least 18,750 tokens within each batch to remain compute-bound.

 Question 3b [Edge Mobile Accelerator via PCIe Gen 4]